mboyea/www-mboyea-com/README.md

 - Expose the required packages, images, and dependencies to shell scripts that test and deploy the packages.
 - Expose the environment and scripts to the developer.

-Scripts and dependencies are declared in `flake.nix` and defined in `scripts/`.

 Source code for the web server is in `modules/sveltekit/`.
 [SvelteKit] is used to build a [Node.js] server, making use of [Sass] for superior CSS features and [TypeScript] for type security in both the front-end and back-end of the server.
 Nix packages a Docker image with this webserver inside.